guettli/learning-kubernetes-log/README.md

 TODO: make my Anki Flashcard desk available for everyone.

+# February 2022

+Ansible/Terraform usualy run once.
+The operator pattern of K8s is better: it brings the current state into the desired state over and over again.

+[Parca](//parca.dev) looks cool: sampling profiling of a whole cluster without modifying the code!

+Startup dependencies between containers is not solved yet: https://github.com/kubernetes/kubernetes/issues/65502

 # January 2022

 [Stackoverflow: kube-apiserver: constantly 5 to 10% CPU: Although there is no single request](https://stackoverflow.com/questions/70592752/kube-apiserver-constantly-5-to-10-cpu-although-there-is-no-single-request)